EmilRosenlund/Interpretable_VAE/code/README.md

 - File paths for data, models, and outputs may need to be adjusted to your environment.
 - GPU acceleration is supported and automatically detected.

-## Citation
-If you use this codebase in your research, please cite the original BRATS dataset and any relevant VAE or GMM literature.

----

-For questions or contributions, please open an issue or pull request.